 Assisting North Carolina pharmacists in advancing their practice

-The Postgraduate/Continuing Education Program (PGCE) sponsors and cosponsors many types of programs.
-PGCE offers regional, statewide, and a limited number of national and international seminars, workshops, certificate programs, and residency programs to advance pharmaceutical care knowledge and skills.
-The PGCE Program predominantly partners with the nine regional Area Health Education Centers and the North Carolina Association of Pharmacists to assist the state’s pharmacists in advancing their practices.
+The UNC Eshelman School of Pharmacy Continuing Education (CE) Office provides accredited professional educational activities for pharmacists and pharmacy technicians.
+This is done through many accredited and cosponsored programs, both in live and home study formats.
+We offer local, regional,, and a limited number of national seminars, workshops, certificate programs, and residency programs to advance pharmaceutical care, knowledge, and skills.
+The CE Office offers many programs within the UNC Eshselman School of Pharmacy, UNC Health Care network, and predominantly partners with North Carolina’s nine regional Area Health Education Centers (AHECs) and the North Carolina Association of Pharmacists (NCAP) to assist the state’s pharmacists in advancing their education, skills, and practices.

 - For Live CPE Activities: The provider must upload the participant information 60 days from the date the participant completed the CPE activity.
 This date must be identical to the live date listed in the CPE activity in the ACPE Provider Web Tool.